 - Early Assessments

 No final assessments shall be given prior to the scheduled final assessment period without written approval of the appropriate Dean and notification sent to University Scheduling Office at least two weeks before the final assessment.

 - Common Assessments

-Courses with three or more sections may hold assessments during "common assessment" times designated by the University Scheduling Office with approval by the department chair/head and appropriate Dean.
+Courses with two or more sections may hold assessments during "common assessment" times designated by the University Scheduling Office with approval by the department chair/head and appropriate Dean.
 Faculty who have requests approved must notify the University Scheduling Office at least two weeks before the final assessment.
 Any student who is unable to attend the common assessment time due to a conflict with another course's final assessment shall be permitted to arrange an alternate assessment time.

 - Alternate Assessments